 QAC has concerns about gaps in the occupational therapist's knowledge, skills, or judgment and additional training or education on specific competencies is required.
-When the Committee intends to issue this decision they send the occupational therapist a letter of intent within 30 days of forming that intention.
+When the Committee intends to issue this decision, they send the occupational therapist a letter of intent within 30 days of forming that intention.
 The occupational therapist then has 14 days to respond to the Committee's intention.
 If no response is received, a final decision letter is issued on day 15.
 If a response is received, QAC will consider the occupational therapist's response before issuing their final decision at their next meeting.
+The response may be deemed satisfactory by the QA Manager/staff.
 The occupational therapist is notified by letter, usually within 30 days following the Committee's decision.
 A SCERP issued by QAC will not be posted on the College's Public Register.